 Holistic Health Care is wholeness and balance.
 Holistic Health is an inner resiliency that allows you to meet the demands of life.
-Being in a state of holistic health helps you thrive in the face of environmental, physical, emotional and mental stress.
+Being in a state of holistic health helps you thrive in the face of environmental, physical, emotional, and mental stress.
 Oriental Medicine Holistic Health Care balance and reinforce the Qi flows in our body.
 When our Qi the energy flow is balanced and flowing freely, the body’s natural self-healing abilities will be activated.
-Enabling the internal stability and harmony will occur.
-The body will flourish, and the true health and well being can be achieved.
+Enabling internal stability and harmony will occur.
+The body will flourish, and true health and well being can be achieved.

 Oriental Medicine Holistic Health Care applies multiple, combined, drugs free, natural treatments based on one’s TCM diagnosis, the treatment may include:

 Acupuncture uses acupuncture fine needles placed gently on to our pressure points of the disease-related meridians to address the Qi flows, to reinforce the right Qi which defense and eliminate pathogens, and stimulate self- healing progress.
 It boosts our immunity to prevent future diseases at the same time.